 Here in New York City, you have a wealth of internship opportunities to choose from.
 The NYU Arthur L. Carter Journalism Institute has longstanding relationships with the top media outlets in town, and is constantly forging new ones.

-Some internships are paid (not many) and others strictly require academic credit -- it depends on the employer's program.
+Some internships are paid and others strictly require academic credit -- it depends on the employer's program.
 If you intern for credit, you enroll in the Journalism Institute's Credit Internship Course.
 Students can take this course more than once and have the option of electing to earn 1, 2, 3 or 4 credits for the course.
 But you can earn no more than 4 credits total.
 Therefore, anyone who has already taken the course for 4 credits cannot enroll again.
 (Grad students should check their program requirements.)
 You cannot take two internships at once.
+Internships must provide an educational journalistic experience in order to be approved for academic credit.

 The Director of Career Services will work with you to help find and monitor the credit internship.
 To enroll in the course please CAREFULLY read the information in these three links below and follow the instructions to file your INTERN RECORD SHEET: